learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/PrismaORM.md

 ## Schema and Models

 Now you should be greeted with a new `prisma` directory in your project folder.
 Within this directory you'll find a `migration` folder and a `schema.prisma` file.
 The `migration` folder is where Prisma will store its migration history, and `schema.prisma` is where you'll do all your modelling.

+A migration file is a file that contains the SQL queries and DDL scripts that will modify the state of the database, and the migration history is a log of migrations that need to be applied to transform a blank database into one that follows the models laid out in your `schema.prisma` file.

 Prisma uses its own syntax, which I personally found pretty intuitive to learn.